timthiele119/KickbaseAnalyzer/README.md

 enabling making data-driven and intelligent decisions for the next matchday.
 It enriches the retrieved information about players with additional information about the league and club of the players fetched from OpenDB; to e.g. support buying and lineup decisions.
 Unfortunately, I have no business account of Microsoft, so I cannot share the PowerBI visualizations as webapp online.
-However, find the attached PowerBI file and the visualizations of the current dashboards as PDF under directory `\PowerBI`.
+However, find the attached PowerBI file and the visualizations of the current dashboards as PDF under directory `\PowerBI_Showcase`.

 ## ✨ Features
 - Possibility to fetch data about one owns lineup, the market in the league, the top 25 players in the game